Dharma Mountain Groups

 Active meditation

-The most known active meditations are Dynamic meditation, often done in the morning, and Kundalini meditation, often done in the afternoon.
+The most well-known active meditations are Dynamic Meditation and Kundalini Meditation.

 Self Inquiry - a method to know yourself